 2:35 pm: Confirm that the claim number was one digit off with the pharmacy.
 Keep both kidneys.
 Inform the postoperative patient that their medications will be ready for pick up in an hour or so.

 And then, we actually do look forward to doing this all over again the next day.
 Why?
 Because case management is a mix of chaos and compassion.
-It’s solving problems no one else sees, advocating when others stop listening, and building bridges across a fragmented system—all while running on caffeine and grit.
-While it might not be all that easy, it is so, so rewarding.
+It’s solving problems no one else sees, advocating when others stop listening, and building bridges across a fragmented system—all while running on caffeine, grit, and some sporadic pet therapy.
+While it might not be all that easy, when you see the positive impact you’re having on others, it is so, so rewarding.

 It’s not a nine-to-five job, but it’s an impactful and meaningful one.
 And for every “Seriously?!” moment, there’s a patient whose day you just made a little better.
 And that’s why we keep showing up.